Ford Ranger Hydrogen Conversion Can Cost As Much As $183,000

 Meanwhile, the Australia-developed T6 Ranger is about to get a next-generation revamp by the end of the year.
 The Blue Oval has already teased the model with a firm announcement that it will be revealed by the end of the year.
 It will become available in showrooms, most likely in ASEAN and Australian markets, by 2022.

-While the teased midsize truck is still in wraps in the teaser, our recent spy shots show some hint on its design, including an inevitable peek at its interior coming from an Everest prototype.
+While the teased midsize truck was still under wrap in the teaser, our recent spy shots show some hint on its design, including an inevitable peek at its interior coming from an Everest prototype.

 Source: H2X Global via CarSales